25 killed as bus carrying marriage party falls into gorge in Uttarakhand’s Pauri Garhwal | Business

 Twenty people injured in the accident were pulled out of the mangled remains of the bus and rushed to hospitals in Bironkhal, Rikhnikhal and Kotdwar, police said.

-Two of the injured died on the way to the hospital, they said.
+They said two of the injured died on the way to hospital.

+A rescue operation was launched soon after the incident on Tuesday evening.
+However, efforts of the rescuers were hampered by darkness.

+Villagers then used flashlights on their mobile phones to rescue those stuck inside the bus as there was no arrangement of lights at the site of the accident, eyewitnesses said on Tuesday.

+Later, officials rushed to the site and ambulances, lighting and life-saving equipment were arranged.

-Chief Minister Pushkar Singh Dhami, who along with former Union minister Ramesh Pokhriyal Nishank arrived for an on-the-spot assessment of the situation, met the people hospitalised in Kotdwar.
+Chief Minister Pushkar Singh Dhami, who along with former Union minister Ramesh Pokhriyal Nishank on Tuesday arrived for an on-the-spot assessment of the situation, met the people hospitalised in Kotdwar.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)